 Click the Arm button to record-enable the track.
 When you begin audio recording, the audio signal will be recorded to this track.
-You can select multiple tracks by pressing and holding Ctrl (Windows) or # (macOS) while clicking the Arm button to each track.
+You can select multiple tracks by pressing and holding Ctrl (Windows) or % (macOS) while clicking the Arm button to each track.
+Alternatively, set the Rec Arm setting in the Preferences to Multi.